sigurdschneider/smpl/README.md

 ## Installation

 We provide an opam repository from which smpl can be installed.
-To install from the opam repository for Coq 8.10.2 use the following
+To install from the opam repository for Coq 8.10.2 and onwards use the following
 commands:

     opam repo add psl-opam-repository https://github.com/uds-psl/psl-opam-repository.git